How to check your Windows 11 edition (Home or Pro)

 PowerShell Windows 11 edition command

-5. Check the edition from Windows Version (winver)
+5. Check your edition from About Windows

 To confirm the edition of the operating system with the winner command, use these steps: